-Log expression ratios have constant variance only if both genes are expressed well above background. • Heterogeneity of variance is an important barrier to reliable statistical inference
+Log expression ratios have constant variance only if both genes are expressed well above background.
+Heterogeneity of variance is an important barrier to reliable statistical inference

-• Such heterogeneity is common in biological data, including gene expression data

-• Data transformations are a well-known way of dealing with this problem
+Such heterogeneity is common in biological data, including gene expression data Data transformations are a well-known way of dealing with this problem

-We present a new transformation family that is expressly designed for biological data, and which appears to work very well on gene expression data The logarithm is designed to stabilize data when the standard deviation increases proportional to the mean.
+We present a new transformation family that is expressly designed for biological data, and which appears to work very well on gene expression data measured on slides.
+Counted data as in RNA-Seq requires some alteration to be described later.
+The logarithm is designed to stabilize data when the standard deviation increases proportional to the mean.